UPDATED: CAC’s Re-tooled Support for Individual Artists

 Eight-week residencies with 2-3 artists per residency period are slated for the visual and performing artists selected.
 Says Shareef, “For the performing artists, we’re hopeful that they’ll be able to do a show.
 And for the visual artists, we’ll be curating two exhibitions, one at the half-year mark (June) and then one in December.”

 Take Columbus, for instance.
-In 2018 and 2019, they’re marking the 100-year anniversary of the Harlem Renaissance with I, Too, Sing America, an entire year of events that include a juried Black Heritage Through Visual Rhythms Art Show, dance performances, murals, and art exhibitions at the Columbus Museum of Art.
+In 2019, they’re marking the 100-year anniversary of the Harlem Renaissance with I, Too, Sing America, an entire year of events that include a juried Black Heritage Through Visual Rhythms Art Show, dance performances, murals, and art exhibitions at the Columbus Museum of Art.
 It’s an effort made possible by a combination of public and private support specifically involving the work of black artists.

 Whether the support or notion of such an endeavor would happen in Cleveland remains to be seen.
 But the winds of change have been blowing, marking the era of a new dawn of financial support for individual artists in Cuyahoga County.